 ♦ Hide the needle so your dog can’t see it, then “stick him” quickly.

 ♦ Desensitise him to the sight of the needle by creating positive associations.
 That means teaching him not to react when he sees it.
-Start by showing it to him or leaving it on the floor, let him sniff around it then praise and treat as long as he’s calm.
+Start by showing it to him or leaving it on the floor (with the cover over the needle of course), let him sniff around it then praise and treat as long as he’s calm.
 Practice a few times a day.

 ♦ Lie down on the couch or floor with your dog, pet him with one hand and inject him with the other.